MoSal/exhale/README.md

 - *Settings:* CVBR mode # (where # equals that in *Parameters*)

-Then click on `OK` and on `Back` and, in the first "Converter Setup" window, on `Other` and ensure all "Transfer..." boxes are unchecked.
+Then click on `OK` and on `Back` and, in the first "Converter Setup" window, on `Other` and ensure the "Transfer..." box for the class of input metadata that you wish to copy to the output files is checked.
 Now set the destination settings as desired and click on `Convert`.